Westbury-on-Trym, Bristol, BS9 3BA

 Autumn term: 8 September – 13 December 2018

 Spring term: 5 January – 23 March 2019

 Summer term: 17 April – 4 July 2019

 Day fees: £3,250 – £5,475.
 Boarding fees per term: £7,280 – £12,525.
 Nursery Sessional Fees: £27 per session

 Religious denomination: Non-denominational

-Extra curricular activities: The enrichment programme is extremely important in the overall development of the girls in the school’s care, as it provides opportunities to pursue wider interests and to contribute to the community.
-There are many activities on offer and they range from clubs with an academic bias such as Greek and Science Research to those that allow the girls to pursue creative interests, such as Art, Drama and Cooking.
-Music is also an important part of School life, with nearly 80% of girls learning an instrument during their time at Badminton.
+Extra curricular activities: Our enrichment programme is extremely important in the overall development of the girls in our care, as it provides opportunities to pursue wider interests and to contribute to the community.
+There are many activities on offer and they range from clubs with an academic bias such as Model United Nations, Ancient Greek and Science Research to those that allow the girls to pursue creative interests, such as Leiths School of Cookery, Art and Drama.
+Music is also an important part of School life, with nearly 80% of girls learning at least one instrument during their time at Badminton.

 Name of Principal: Mrs Rebecca Tear

 Outstanding characteristics: While Badminton retains a nationally outstanding academic record, the community gives girls a chance to develop an understanding of the viewpoints of others and to think about contributing to the world around them.
 Girls leave Badminton ready to face the changing and challenging wider world and, when they do, they take with them a strong network of lifelong friends developed through a wealth of shared experiences.